 Most of the time when we call a body “fat,” we mean it in a hurtful way.
-This is because we live in a society that believes that to be fat is a bad thing.
+This is because we live in a society that believes that being fat is a bad thing.
 I know we’ve talked about this before, but it has to be said over and over: there is nothing wrong with fat.
 It’s gotten a bad rap, and it doesn’t deserve its reputation.

 But knowing this is not enough.
 Even rebels have bad body thoughts.
 So the next thing you need to know is that when we have a bad body thought, it’s usually standing in for a difficult feeling.
-When we feel tired, lonely, overwhelmed, sad or afraid, our minds can’t figure out what to do, so instead they give us a bad body thought.
+When we feel tired, lonely, overwhelmed, sad, or afraid, our minds can’t figure out what to do, so instead, they give us a bad body thought.
 Our minds figure a bad body thought is better than feeling sad, lonely, or afraid.

 “I feel/look/am fat” often means “I feel overwhelmed,” “I feel angry,” “I feel lonely,” etc. I’m pretty sure that when you said “I look fat” last night you were both exhausted and overwhelmed.
 I’m pretty sure you were also a little bit frustrated.

 This is why it’s helpful, any time you have a bad body thought – any time you look in the mirror and say any version of “I look fat,” to get curious about the difficult feeling that it’s hiding.
 Bad body thoughts are going to happen, and you’re not wrong, stupid, or bad when you have a bad body thought.
 Even the strongest rebels have them.
 I only ask that when you have a bad body thought, you close your eyes, and think to yourself: